 An MMS notification is an SMS that notifies the MMS client on a handset that there is a message waiting to be collected with a URL of where the content can be retrieved from the network.
 An attacker could have this URL morphed to point to a binary program like Trojan or a web URL of his choice.
 The most alarming exploitation is when the victim isn’t needed to open the message to be prone to the attack.
 Built-in applications on devices as programmed to process the content of the link to have them ready in the device’s specific application.

 SIM Tool Kit and S@T Browser Commands

-6D’s SMS Firewall Anti-Spam solution ring fences the Telecom network to combat Smart phone attacks traversing through advanced spam detection patterns methods with threshold and counter managements and real time analytics.
-Message processing and flexible Message Filtering Policy definition rules can be defined to cover any type of current and future SMS Spam in the network.
-Rule Engine supports various SMS Protocol layer parameters in multiple layers are made available for Rule definition, such as User Data, UDH, URL, PID, DCS and various other parameters.
-Platform maintains SMS SPAM Database with the latest threats detected in the network.
-Apart from offering the full coverage of the entire spectrum of Faking, Spoofing, Flooding and Phishing protection, the 6d SMS Firewall also helps the Telco to add an additional stream of revenue with the A2P monetization.
+6D’s SMS Firewall Anti-Spam solution rings fences the Telecom network to combat Smartphone attacks.
+This Unified Device Management Solution is implemented by traversing through advanced spam detection patterns methods with threshold through counter management and real-time analytics.
+The message processing and flexible Message Filtering Policy can be defined to cover any type of current and future SMS Spam in the network.
+Rule Engine supports various SMS Protocol layer parameters in multiple layers that are made available for Rule definition, such as User Data, UDH, URL, PID, DCS, and various other parameters.
+The platform maintains an SMS SPAM Database with the latest threats detected in the network.
+Apart from offering the full coverage of the entire spectrum of Faking, Spoofing, Flooding, and Phishing protection, the 6D SMS Firewall also helps the Telco to add a stream of revenue with the A2P monetization.